helm/community/hips/hip-00xx-sequencing.md

 ## Specification

-### Proposal 1: Annotations
+### Proposal 1: Named Dependencies
-At a high level, allow Chart Developers to assign annotations to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.
+At a high level, allow Chart Developers to assign named dependency annotations to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.
 Three new annotations would be added to enable this described next.

 - `helm.sh/layer`: Declare a layer that a given resource belongs to.
 Any numebr of resources can belong to a layer.
 - `helm.sh/depends-on/layer`: Declare a layer that must exist and in a ready state before this resource can be deployed.
 - `helm.sh/depends-on/chart`: Declare a chart dependency that must exist and in a ready state before this resource can be deployed.
 For the chart to be declared ready, all of its resources, with their sequencing order taken into consideration, would need to be deployed and declared ready.

-A layer would not be considered "ready" and the next layer installed until:
-- all jobs in the layer are DONE
+A layer would not be considered "ready" and the next layer deployed until all resources in that layer are considered "ready".
+Readiness is described in a later section.
-- all other resources in the layer are READY

 #### Example:
 ```yaml